 Course work includes clinical rotations to area health care facilities, radiographic exposure, image processing, radiographic procedures, physics, pathology, patient care and management, radiation protection, quality assurance, anatomy and physiology, and radiobiology.

 Graduates of accredited programs are eligible to apply to take the American Registry of Radiologic Technologists’ national examination for certification and registration as medical radiographers.

-BEFORE applying to the Radiography (RAD) program, an applicant must satisfy the math prerequisites.
-Students must also complete any needed developmental Reading or English courses before applying to the RAD program.
+BEFORE applying to the Radiography (RA) program, an applicant must satisfy the math and PSB prerequisites.
+Students must also complete any needed developmental Reading or English courses before applying to the Radiography program.

 An applicant must have completed one of the following before receiving the RAD application packet:

 - An unweighted high school GPA of 2.8+ from a College Prep Curriculum valid within 10 years of enrollment